 Abbott's primary markets are highly competitive and subject to substantial government regulation throughout the world.
 Abbott expects debate to continue over the availability, method of delivery, and payment for health care products and services.
-Abbott believes that if legislation is enacted, it could change access to health care products and services, or reduce prices or the rate of price increases for health care products and services.
+Abbott believes that if legislation is enacted, it could change access to health care products and services, increase rebates, reduce prices or the rate of price increases for health care products and services, create new fees for the pharmaceutical and medical device industries or require additional reporting and disclosure.
 It is not possible to predict the extent to which Abbott or the health care industry in general might be adversely affected by these factors in the future.
 A more complete discussion of these factors is contained in Item 1, Business, and Item 1A, Risk Factors, to the Annual Report on Form 10-K.